-The upper division core courses (36 units) deal with the theory and design of algorithms, computer hardware, and computer software.
-Students can gain additional breadth and/ or depth in computer science and engineering by an appropriate selection of technical electives (28 units).
+The lower-division computer engineering program is designed to provide a strong foundation in mathematics, physics, electrical engineering, programming methodology and skills, and computer organization.
+Upper-division core courses deal with the theory and design of algorithms, hardware and software, as well as electronic systems.
+Students can gain additional breadth and/ or depth in computer science and engineering by an appropriate selection of technical electives.

 Many graduates in this degree program go on to graduate school or choose careers that involve the design of computer hardware and software systems in diverse areas such as: computer graphics, computer-aided design, multimedia systems, databases, parallel computation, distributed computation, artificial intelligence, optical computing, very-large-scale-integration design, and fabrication.

 Recommended high school preparation includes mathematics courses so that students can take freshman calculus in their first quarter.
 Courses in high school physics and computer programming are helpful preparation, but not required.

 The BS computer engineering program requires a total of 136 units (not including the general-education requirements).

 Our Long-Term Plans are designed for students with no advanced placement credit.
 Some students will begin with CSE 3, CSE 8A/L or CSE 11, therefore, it is imperative that each student draw up a suitable schedule based on her/his specific circumstances.
 Please read CSE Course Placement Advice to figure out which coures to take first.
 To assist you with planning your schedule, consult our Courses page.